MansourMoukdad88/TwitterTask/README.md

 # TwitterTask
-Get the Latest 100 tweets form twitter
+Get the Latest 100 tweets from Twitter